Ford to halt production next week at Flat Rock plant on chips shortage - NewsBreak

 Ford to halt production next week at Flat Rock plant on chips shortage

-April 28 (Reuters) - Ford Motor Co (F.N) confirmed late on Thursday it will halt production next week at its Flat Rock plant where it assembles the Mustang because of a shortage of semiconductor chips.
+(Reuters) - Ford Motor Co confirmed late on Thursday it will halt production next week at its Flat Rock plant where it assembles the Mustang because of a shortage of semiconductor chips.

 The No. 2 U.S. automaker had previously said it had planned to idle the plant for two days this week.
 Automotive News reported the production cuts earlier.